hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 In practice this transformation is somewhat of a smear, a blur.
-The iterative people in the micro-cosmos learn about the expected deadline hovering above them, while the executive people learn bits about the mess happening underground.
+The iterative people in the micro-cosmos learn about the expected deadline hovering above them, while the executive people learn bits about the mess happening during the execution underground.
 At it's core, storytelling.

 If looked at closely, Epics today represent something that we in the micro-cosmos thought we were already done with.
 A predetermined path, planned from beginning to end.
 After it starts, what